brobertspierel/tracking_pnw_snow_drought/params/param_README.txt

 pnw_shapefile":"None" #background for mapping epsg": "4326" #output crs output_filepath": "/vol/v1/general_files/user_files/ben/sentinel_1_snow/pickles/",
-season": one of either 'resample', 'core_winter', or 'spring' these are to determine a subset of the snotel data read_from_pickle":"true", #depreceated? pickle_it": "true", #depreceated? csv_dir": used to get the sentinel 1 outputs from GEE
+season": one of either 'resample', 'core_winter','full_winter', or 'spring' these are to determine a subset of the snotel data read_from_pickle":"true", #depreceated? pickle_it": "true", #depreceated? csv_dir": used to get the sentinel 1 outputs from GEE